Join a cadre of volunteers to help improve the data on this trail.

 From Devils Lake, ND follow highways 20/57 south 12 miles enter the Preserve on the left side of highway 57.
 The trail begins at the southwest corner of the visitor center parking lot.
 Way-finding signs (maps) are posted at each intersection of the trail with segment lengths identified.

 The Sullys Hill Nature Trail is a scenic trail which gives the visitor a unique chance to walk through prairie, wetland and forest ecosystems not usually found together in North Dakota.
 From the trail the visitor has a chance to see mammals, birds, wetlands, woodlands, Devils Lake (the largest natural lake in North Dakota), and native grasslands.
 While close to Bison and Elk that reside at the Preserve, the trail is in an area separated from the large animals.
 The trail provides more than miles of viewing opportunity and is often used by members of the local community and the surrounding Spirit Lake Indian Reservation.
+No hunting is allowed.